Every year, cat owners around the world share a very serious dilemma: how to keep the cat out of the Christmas tree.

 We love our little furry felines, but we also long to bring some Christmas cheer into the house as well.

-Not only is it heartbreaking to have to pick up and re-do a fallen Christmas tree, but the cats could get injured clawing through those lights or getting crushed by a massive tree.
+Not only is it heartbreaking to have to pick up and re-do a fallen Christmas tree, but the cats could get injured, clawing through those lights, or crushed by a massive tree.

 How To Cat-Proof Your Christmas Tree

 Here are practical ways cat owners from around the world have dealt with cats and Christmas trees:

 Keep your cat in mind when choosing the tree.

 When shopping around for the Christmas tree, consider your cats while deciding.

 - Real vs. artificial Christmas trees – Find a tree that doesn’t shed needles much to prevent injuries to your cat’s paws.
 While artificial trees are more pet-friendly, not everyone likes the plastic and flimsy feel.